stylextv/lila/README.md

 ## Overview
 Lila is a free, open source chess engine written in Java.

-This project is a UCI chess engine, which means that it does not contain an interface/gui, but is purely text-based.
+Furthermore, this project is a UCI chess engine, which means that it does not contain an interface/gui, but is purely text-based.
 You can either run it from the command prompt via `java -jar lila.jar` or use a chess GUI (e.g. [Cute Chess](https://github.com/cutechess/cutechess)) in order to use it more conveniently.

 > A compiled binary can be found [here](https://github.com/StylexTV/Lila/raw/main/bins/lila_3.jar).